joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/04/30/podcasts/the-jeffrey-e-epstein-fund-for-womens-athletics.html

 **The Case for Returning the Koh-i-Noor Diamond Has a New Backer: Mamdani**\
 `Mayor Zohran Mamdani of New York suggested that Britain should return the gem, a symbol of colonial plunder.
-Here’s the back story.`\
+Here’s the back story of the famed jewel.`\
 https://www.nytimes.com/2026/04/30/nyregion/kohinoor-diamond-india-history-mamdani-king-charles.html

 **Trump and Putin Talk, and Ukraine Shrugs**\